The Kruger - evolving conservation success story

 It was only in 1928 when the first tourist facilities were constructed in the park.
 Satara, Pretoriouskop and Skukuza (then known as Sabi Bridge) became the first locations for overnight huts.
 A tented camp was erected on the banks of the Luvhuvhu River in the far north of the park, but after being hit by floods, and swamped with mosquitos, it was concluded that it was, in fact, not the ideal location to bring tourists.
 Everyone involved was new to this, and through trial and error, the park began finding its feet.

 The late twenties seemed like a laid-back time in Kruger’s history.
 The only real rules that applied were to leave your firearms at home and pay your fee of one Pound at the gate.
 Other than that, you were a free agent.
 Guests weren’t even required to return to their cabins at night.
 Instead, they could camp out under the stars.
 Those early pioneering Kruger guests must have had a few adventures and stories to tell, what with such casual arrangements and the complete lack of communications.
-(Imagine the stress of a safari without mobile phone apps and live updates to Instagram and Facebook 😉 )
+(Imagine the stress of an African safari without mobile phone apps and live updates to Instagram and Facebook 😉 )

 The picnic spots in the park were unfenced, despite repeated warnings to the Board by warden Stevenson-Hamilton about the dangers involved.
 It was finally agreed that picnic spots would not be shown on tourist maps, and that warning signs would be put up.